ZainRizvi/ZainRizvi.github.io/_posts/2020-07-06-the-interview-advice-no-one-gives-you.md

 I tested the answers to these questions multiple times (sometimes by accident).
 Turns out conventional wisdom gets you conventional results.
 But you can do better.
 Interviewing is a skill and anyone can learn it.

-I haven't seen anyone talk about these aspects of interviewing, but they've been invaluable to me time and time again.
+For some reason no one talks about these challenges with interviewing.
+But I’ve found some principles that help me over and over again:

 We’ll cover:
 * Using recruiters to your advantage